By: Lauren Zajac, MD, MPH, FAAP

 tips for skin care and moisturizing.
 (Also see "Eczema & Sports: Preventing Flare-Ups.")

 Products labeled as "antiperspirant" typically contain aluminum and work by blocking sweat glands.
 Deodorants do not prevent sweating like antiperspirants do, but can help mask odor and soak up moisture.
-For those wishing to avoid aluminum, consider a deodorant with ingredients such as baking soda or cornstarch.
+If you want to avoid aluminum, consider a deodorant with ingredients such as baking soda or cornstarch.

 Hair care